bioinformatics-ca/HTG_2021/CC_cloud.md

 ![](https://github.com/bioinformatics-ca/RNAseq_2020/blob/master/jupyter.png)</br>
 **It is important to __*log out*__ once you finish jupyter hub to release the resources.
 If you only close the browser window, your jupyter hub is still running and using the resources.**

-## copy files to your local machine
+## Copy files to your local machine
 - use Jupyterhub described above.
 - use scp command (Linux/Mac):
 ```bash